fbpx

 Best New Zealand Hikes: Tongariro Crossing

-• Location: Tongariro National Park
+• Location: Tongariro National Park, North Island

-• Length: 19.4 km (12.1 miles), should take between 7-8 hours
+• Distance: 19.4 km (12.1 miles), should take between 7-8 hours

-• Elevation Gain: 820 m (2,690 ft)
+• Elevation gain: 820 m (2,690 ft)

-• Difficulty Rating: Difficult
+• Difficulty rating: Difficult

 Often touted the “world’s best day hike”, Tongariro Crossing is well worth adding to your North Island itinerary.

 Since this trail is not a loop, hikers must make transportation arrangements to get to the trailhead.
 We’d recommend purchasing a shuttle ticket ahead of time and camping near the pick-up point if possible.
-Once logistics are sorted, be prepared to journey through some of the most unique landscapes you’ve ever seen.

 Glimpse Mount Ngauruhoe, better known as the inspiration for Mount Doom in the Lord of the Rings, and climb up the scree-filled trail until you reach the iconic viewpoint (you’ll know it when you see it).
 Soak up the sight of the three sulfuric lakes below – each a neon-turquoise hue that’ll make you wonder if you need to get your eyes checked.